7 Reasons you’re Not Making More Money at Craft Fairs

-We’ve all signed up for a craft show with high hopes; thinking the proven track record of the event or our products are going to bring us tons of sales, but we end up walking away a little disappointed.
+We’ve all signed up for a craft show with high hopes, thinking the event’s proven track record or our products will bring tons of sales, but we end up walking away a little disappointed.

-There are so many factors that can throw off craft show sales but these are the top five culprits of low sales.
+So many factors can throw off craft show sales, but these are the most common reasons for low sales.

 REASON #1: You’re choosing the wrong events